 If you are shipping using an LTL shipper, don’t worry if your shipping company doesn’t provide an in-person quote.
 They are uncommon for LTL shipping.
 Some movers will avoid bad reviews and histories of bad service by simply changing their company name.
 Keep an eye out for warning signs like no local address, no landline, phone etiquette and unmarked trucks.
 These are just some of the most common moving scams that many people encounter.
 As we stated before, it is very important to do your research before selecting a moving company to avoid these possible scams.
 Tips on how to have a safe move include:

-- Ask about insurance – a reputable mover will be able to explain what happens if your stuff is damaged in transport.
+- Ask about insurance – a reputable mover will be able to explain what happens if damage occurs in transport.

 - Read everything before you sign – make sure your contract outlines pick-up and delivery dates as well as additional fees and the final cost of your move.

 - Take photos of valuable items – this can come in handy if something gets damaged during the move.